Maximum Matching in Semi-Streaming with Few Passes

-To get an approximation ratio better than $1/2$, prior semi-streaming algorithms require at least $3$ passes, for instance the algorithm of \cite{eks09} can be used to run in 3 passes providing a matching strictly better than a $1/2$ approximation.
+This is an open question at least since the publication of the first paper \cite{fkmsz05} on computing matchings in the semi-streaming in 2005.
+On the negative side, Michael Kapralov showed in \cite{kap13} that there is no semi-streaming algorithm for maximum matching (even for bipartite graphs) with approximation factor asymptotically better than $1 - 1/e$.
+This, however, still leaves room between $1/2$ and $1-1/e$.
+To get an approximation ratio better than $1/2$, prior multipass semi-streaming algorithms require at least $3$ passes, for instance the algorithm of \cite{eks09} can be used to run in $3$ passes providing a matching strictly better than a $(1/2)$-approximation.

-{\bf Random order of edge arrivals.} The behavior of the greedy matching algorithm has been studied extensively in a variety of settings.
+{\bf Random order of edge arrivals.} The behavior of the greedy matching algorithm has been extensively studied in a variety of settings.
 The most relevant reference~\cite{df91} considers a (uniform) random order of edge arrivals.
-In that setting, Dyer and Frieze showed that the expected approximation ratio is still $1/2$ for some graphs (their example can be extended to bipartite graphs), but can be better for particular graph classes such as planar graphs and forests.
+In that setting, Dyer and Frieze showed that the expected approximation ratio is still $1/2$ for some graphs, but can be better for particular graph classes such as planar graphs and forests.

-In the context of streaming and semi-streaming algorithms, the model of random order arrival has been first studied for the problems of sorting and selecting in limited space by Munro and Paterson~\cite{mp80}.
-Then Guha and McGregor~\cite{gm09} gave an exponential separation between random order and adversarial order models.
+In the context of streaming and semi-streaming algorithms, the model of random order arrival has first been studied for the problems of sorting and selecting in limited space by Munro and Paterson~\cite{mp80}.
+Guha and McGregor~\cite{gm09} gave an exponential separation between random order and adversarial order models.
+Recently, Kapralov, Khanna and Sudan showed in \cite{kks14} that under the random order arrival assumption, the size of a maximum matching can be approximated within a constant factor using only polylogarithmic space.
 One justification of the random order model is to understand why certain problems do not admit a memory efficient streaming algorithms in theory, while in practice, heuristics are often sufficient.